sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 Represents three or two items, all from different sides that match.
 These items are sections when built in the context of `CodeMotionAnalysis`, but may be simpler constructs in tests.

-A match can be consulted for its *dominant element* - this is one chosen to go through into the merge result.
-The dominant element is taken to be the left side's contribution if it is available, otherwise it is from the right side.
-In conjunction with whitespace insensitivity at the token level, this replicates how `git merge` selects from matching content when merging.

 Matches over sections are built by examining the *content* covered by a section - the matched sections cannot compare equal using `Section.equals`, because they are from different sides.